Yarandi/docker-laravel-boilerplate/README.md

 `composer create-project --prefer-dist laravel/laravel laravel-app`

+Then pulling this repository codes in the same directory that installed laravel in previous ,

+Edit `docker-compose.yaml` and set your `database name`, database `user name` amd `passwords`

-Then pulling thisrepository codes in the same directory that installed laravel in previous ,Then the thing we need to do is run the build command to generate the image data:
+Then the thing we need to do is run the build command to generate the image data:

 `docker-compose build`